OBD-II: the secure choice for vehicle telematics

 Remote working isn’t for everyone.
 Sure, I’ve spoken with people who have thrived working from home and claimed to be more productive than before.
 But I’ve come across just as many that haven’t fared so well.
 They miss the physical human contact, camaraderie and office banter.
 They have felt anxious about their job security and their mental health has suffered as a result.

 The office of the future must be able to accommodate both types of employee.
 How?
 Firstly, by providing a safe working environment for those whose roles require it, as well as for employees who thrive with human contact.
-Secondly, by ensuring that remote workers feel included, and are able to collaborate and communicate with colleagues effectively.
+Secondly, by ensuring those who are remote working feel included, and are able to collaborate and communicate with colleagues effectively.

 3. We must adapt HR policies

 In an office environment, it’s straightforward to stipulate working policies regarding working hours or dress code, for example.
 At home, however, where and when does the working day begin or end?
 How will productivity be measured?
 Employers might take the view that if an employee has been provided with the technology to communicate and collaborate at home, then they are free to be contacted at any time.
-It will take talented HR departments to establish policies that draw a clear distinction between work and home.
+It will take talented HR departments to establish policies that draw a clear distinction between employees’ work-life balance.

 4. We need to foster creativity